kmurawska/docker-images/README.md

 # Docker images

+To see example of usage go to image directory.
-To build an image use ```docker-compose build ```  in image directory.
+To build an image go to image directory and run ```docker-compose build ```.

 1. #### cassandra-waitable
 Image for a cassandra node which supports waiting for completing bootstrap of an other node.
-See cassandra-waitable readme to see example of usage.